-We simulate a nonspinning GW170817-like BNS at a luminosity distance of 100 Mpc with the soft equation-of-state (EOS) APR4 [45] in the HLV three-detector network with four different sensitivities of the two LIGO detectors and a fixed O5 target sensitivity for Virgo [33].
-Performing full Bayesian inference with BILBY [46, 47], assuming a maximal dimensionless neutron star spin of 0.05 and using the tidal waveform model IMRPhenomD_NRTidalv2 [48, 49], we determine the posterior probability densities of the binary parameters.
-The result for $\tilde{\Lambda}$ is shown in Fig. 13.
-In particular, we find that the measurement accuracy, e.g. characterised by the 90% credible interval, improved by almost a factor of two between the A+ and all of the post-O5 sensitivities.
+sensitivities of the two LIGO detectors and a fixed O5 target sensitivity for Virgo [34].
+Performing full Bayesian inference with BILBY [47, 48], assuming the low-spin prior a maximal dimensionless neutron star spin of 0.05 and using the tidal waveform model IMRPhenomD_NRTidalv2 [49, 50], we determine the posterior probability densities of the binary parameters.
+The results result for $\tilde{\Lambda}$ is shown in Fig. 13.
+In particular, we find that the measurement accuracy, e.g. characterised by the 90% credible interval, does not improve despite an increase of SNRimproved by almost a factor of two between the A+ and all of the post-O5 sensitivities.